Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Other Methods to Preserve Jalapeño

 While dehydrating is a great way to preserve your jalapeño harvests, there are many other ways to use them while they are fresh.
-Here are a few of our favorite jalapeños storage methods with guides on how to do them yourself.
+Here are a few of our favorites:

 • Pickling – Delicious and crunchy pickled jalapeños.